 My favorite part about the changing seasons here in Cleveland is that we get to change our decor on the inside of our home to reflect the beauty and the colors that surround us.
 The best and easiest way for me to decorate for the holidays in a chic and casual way is to get inspired by these colors and changes right outside my door.
 It’s a sure way of making our homes cozy and inviting for the holiday season.

 October and Halloween bring about shorter days and darker evenings, so using black accents in our homes with pillows and candles for subtle eerie fun will do the trick without having to use actual Halloween-themed items.
+Due to the darker evenings, having a table lamp could help to create mood lighting in your home, so you can keep that ominous feeling.
+You can click here for Pagazzi’s selection of Table Lamps which could help to set that spooky mood in around your house.
 November and Thanksgiving bring changing leaves, so gold, rust and crimson accents in table linens and beautiful chargers and dinnerware brings the holiday alive.
 Christmas has snow surrounding the holiday so whites and metallics are an easy addition to any home.
 Eid focuses on us looking to the early sunset and stars so we incorporate midnight blues and golds.

 Don’t just use colors, use the textures of the season